davidleger95/davejs/content/blog/schema-org-the-most-popular-web-standard-you-ve-never-heard-of.md

 </div>
 ```

 By adding `itemscope` to the `<address>` element, we are scoping all the `itemprop`s within that tag to the PostalAddress item.
-The PostalAddress is linked to the Person item by using `itemprop="address"`, without which they would be interpreted as completely separate entities.
+The PostalAddress is linked to the Person item by using `itemprop="address"`, without which they would be interpreted as separate, unassociated items.

 ### Hidden Data

 Sometimes we want to give context to search engines that we don’t necessarily want to display on the page.
-This can be done using `<meta>` tags.
+This can be achieved by using `<meta>` tags.
 This might seem a bit strange since `<meta>` tags are usually found in the `<head>` of a web page, but [Schema.org recommends using meta tags for implicit content](https://schema.org/docs/gs.html#advanced_missing "Schema.org - Getting started: missing content").

-For the Person item, let’s add my nickname (dave.js) using a meta tag:
+For the Person item, let’s add my nickname (dave.js) using a `<meta>` tag:

 ```html
 <div itemscope itemtype="https://schema.org/Person">